Azure/terraform-azurerm-avm-res-network-expressroutecircuit/README.md

 ### <a name="input_service_provider_name"></a> [service\_provider\_name](#input\_service\_provider\_name)

-Description: (Optional) The name of the service provider.
+Description: (Optional) The name of the ExpressRoute Service Provider.
+Changing this forces a new resource to be created.

 Type: `string`